zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 As a company relying on the public cloud, we would like to minimize machine costs by efficiently utilizing the nodes leased.

+As a company-owned data center, we would like to minimize the hardware and maintenance associated with clusters by getting the maximum possible juice out of existing machines.

 #### Story 2

-As a company-owned data center, we would like to minimize the hardware and maintenance associated with clusters by getting the maximum possible juice out of existing machines.

-#### Story 3

-As a K8s user, I would like to see more enriched single-level scheduler options in the community.
+Increasing resource utilization as much as possible may not be the right solution for all clusters.
+As it always takes some time to scale up a cluster to handle the sudden spikes of load, cluster admins would like to leave adequate room for the bursty load, so there is enough time to add more nodes to the cluster.

 ### Notes/Constraints/Caveats

-Enabling our plugin(s) will cause conflict with 2 default scoring plugins: “NodeResourcesLeastAllocated” & “NodeResourcesBalancedAllocation” score plugins.
-So it is strongly advised to disable them.
+Enabling our plugin(s) will cause conflict with 2 default scoring plugins: "NodeResourcesLeastAllocated" and "NodeResourcesBalancedAllocation" score plugins.
+So it is strongly advised to disable them when enabling plugin(s) mentioned in this proposal.
 For the 3rd Goal, since we utilise PodTopologySpread plugin scoring and to prevent double scoring, it is recommended to disable "PodTopologySpread" Score plugin only.
+The motivation behind using this plugin is explained under "Spreading with BestFitBinPack".

 ### Risks and Mitigations